High-frequency suppression of inductive coupling between flux qubit and transmission line resonator: TLR modes and high-frequency decoupling

 It is helpful at this point to rewrite Eq.~(\ref{Eq:NormalModeEquation_k}) in the form

 or alternatively,

 where

 and $Z_0=\sqrt{l/c}$ is the impedance of the TLR, typically set to 50 $\Omega$.
-This expression for $\omega_{\rm cutoff}$ is the one for a low-pass filter, similarly to what was found in Ref.~\cite{Malekakhlagh2017} for capacitive coupling.
-Similar expressions appear in Refs.~\cite{Gely,ParraRodriguez,Shitara}.
-The physical meaning of this expression will become clear when we discuss the high-frequency limit below.
+This expression for $\omega_{\rm cutoff}$ is the one for an inductance-based low-pass filter.
+This result is in line with that of Ref.~\cite{Malekakhlagh2017}, where the authors treated capacitive qubit-TLR coupling and found a cutoff frequency that corresponds to a capacitor-based low-pass filter.
+We emphasize, however, that in spite of the similarity in the underlying physics, the circuit of Ref.~\cite{Malekakhlagh2017} and our circuit are substantially different and cannot be transformed into each other for example via a gauge transformation.
+Similar expressions for the cutoff frequency also appear in Refs.~\cite{Gely,ParraRodriguez,Shitara}.
+The physical meaning of $\omega_{\rm cutoff}$ will become clear when we discuss the high-frequency limit below.